Guides

 | Clue | Watch for wording like a presence in the skies above |

-| Route | Follow the giant bird shadow toward the nest |
+| Route | Follow the giant bird shadow toward the nest, or use a Plains statue direction if your save shows one |

 | Gear | Flint Gladius or Hasta, full Leather Set, and buff food are common prep notes |

-| Fight | Reported as a two-phase fight with jump, lunge, explosion, lightning, wind, and trail pressure |
+| Fight | Prepare for a two-phase pattern with jump, lunge, explosion, lightning, wind, and trail pressure |

-| Rewards | Coal, Copper Bars, Poisoned Arrows, coins, Guardian materials, and Feathered armor pieces have been reported |
+| Rewards | Watch for Coal, Copper Bars, Poisoned Arrows, coins, Guardian’s Feather, Guardian’s Talon, Guardian’s Eye, and one Feathered armor piece |

 Use those details as a route lead.
 Do not treat the exact reward counts as a farming table until you check your own build.